Child support agreements

 There are many separated parents who chose to enter into private arrangements for the payment of child support and exclude the Child Support Agency from the assessment and collection process.

-Ward Keller’s family law team can assist you with a Binding Child Support Agreement.
+Ward Keller’s family law team can assist you with both Limited and Binding Child Support Agreements.

 To make the most of your initial consultation, please use our sophisticated online system to learn about how we can assist you, and, crucially, to provide us with some background information about your circumstances.
 This will enable us to meaningfully answer your questions, provide advice, and discuss your options.